lowweihong/lowweihong.github.io/index.md

 ## Previous work experiences

 - **Senior Data Scientist** - OKX (Singapore):
-  At OKX, I focused on rapid prototyping and stakeholder management, building a centralized web crawling platform with Docker to streamline data pipelines.
-I developed a machine translation system supporting 13 language pairs on Alicloud's PAI platform, reducing vendor costs by 35%.
-Additionally, I created data-driven dashboards on Alicloud to provide clear insights through effective visualizations.
+  * Focused on rapid prototyping and stakeholder management.
+  * Built a centralized web crawling platform using Docker to streamline data pipelines and enhance data acquisition efficiency.
+  * Developed and deployed a machine translation system on Alicloud's PAI platform, supporting 13 language pairs, which **reduced vendor costs by 35%**.
+  * Created data-driven dashboards on Alicloud, providing clear insights into [e.g., key operational metrics or user behavior trends], enabling [e.g., data-informed decision-making for the product team or optimization of marketing spend].

 - **NLP Data Scientist** - Shopee (Singapore):
-  At Shopee, I worked on improving platform integrity by detecting seller behaviors such as the repetitive use of different brand names to artificially boost product visibility.
-Additionally, I fine-tuned multimodal models (*ALBEF* and *CLIP*), text models (*CNN*, *BERT*, *fasttext*) to classify vast amounts of product listings into appropriate categories, enhancing user experience and streamlining platform operations.
+  * Worked on improving platform integrity by developing systems to detect seller behaviors such as the repetitive use of different brand names to artificially boost product visibility.
+  * Fine-tuned multimodal models (ALBEF and CLIP) and text models (CNN, BERT, fastText) to classify vast amounts of product listings into appropriate categories.
+This initiative [e.g., improved product categorization accuracy by X%, leading to a Y% increase in user click-through rates on recommended products] and streamlined platform operations by [e.g., reducing manual categorization efforts by Z%].

+---
 ## Education

-- **Master of Science** - Georgia Tech (Atlanta) Current student in masters of sciences in computer sciences, specialising in machine learning.
-Expected graduation end of year 2025.
+### Master of Science - Computer Science (Specializing in Machine Learning)
+**Georgia Institute of Technology, Atlanta, GA, USA** *Expected Graduation: December 2025*

+### Bachelor of Science - Mathematics and Economics
+**Nanyang Technological University, Singapore** *Graduated: May 2018*

-- **Undergraduate Exchange Program** - Charles University (Prague)
+* *Undergraduate Exchange Program - Charles University, Prague*

-- **Bachelor of Science** - Nanyang Technological University (Singapore):
-  I graduated from Nanyang Technological University Singapore in May 2018, majoring in *Mathematics* and *Economics*.

 ---

 ## Programming Skills